liamnaddell/fsdesign/README.md

 typedef struct DIR {
     int fd;
     //buf for readdir
-    char rd_buf[BSIZE];
+    //NOTE: we could also mallocate this when reading the
+    // first dir entry, and de-allocate on the last one char rd_buf[BSIZE];
     //dir entry for readdir to return pointers to. struct dirent de;